-&lt;sup>9"While quite ready to change my opinion, I have, at present, a strong conviction that these two economic maladies, the debt disease and the price-level disease (or dollar disease), are, in the great booms and depressions, more important causes than all others put together.
+10"While quite ready to change my opinion, I have, at present, a strong conviction that these two economic maladies, the debt disease and the price-level disease (or dollar disease), are, in the great booms and depressions, more important causes than all others put together.
 Some of the other and usually minor factors often derive some importance when combined with one or both of the two dominant factors.
 Thus over-investment and over-speculation are often important; but they would have far less serious results were they not conducted with borrowed money.
 That is, over-indebtedness may lend importance to over-investment or to over-speculation.
-The same is true as to over-confidence.
+The same is true as to overconfidence.
 I fancy that over-confidence seldom does any great harm except when, as, and if, it beguiles its victims into debt.
 Another example is the mal-adjustment between agricultural and industrial prices, which can be shown to be a result of a change in the general price level.
 Disturbances in these two factors, debt and the purchasing power of the monetary unit, will set up serious disturbances in all, or nearly all, other economic variables.
-On the other hand, if debt and deflation are absent, other disturbances are powerless to bring on crises comparable in severity to those of 1837,1873, or 1929-33" Fisher (1933).

-gap-to-trend) for a panel of countries.
+On the other hand, if debt and deflation are absent, other disturbances are powerless to bring on crises comparable in severity to them would not have been available historically (such as the VIX) but most of them (and actually the ones that tend to matter) would have been; and the economic concepts that all these variables measure were the ones described by this classic literature.
+Our database contains commonly used Early Warning Indicators with transformations (1-y, 2-y, 3-y change and gap-to-trend) for a panel of countries.
 We have a total of 244 quarterly variables, including the transformations, for our forecasts in quasi real time.
 Whenever we de-trend a variable we make sure we use only data of the estimation sample (and no future data to avoid look-ahead bias).
 We make use of OECD's Main Economic indicators and National Accounts databases, the Bank for International Settlements data and of the database of Cross Border Capital data (CBC) which contains monthly data series on liquidity aggregates (public and private), capital flows and risk indices.
 Importantly the CBC variables are available in revised format as well as in real-time (see more details and an exhaustive list of the variables in Appendix A).
-We have a smaller total of 122 variables, including transformations, for our real time analyses.
+We have a smaller total of 122 variables, including transformations, for our real time analyses.11